Sophie de Goede: Rugby career

 De Goede was named Player of the Match after Canada defeated Italy in a warm-up match before the Rugby World Cup.
 She was named as captain of the Canadian team to the 2021 Rugby World Cup in New Zealand.

 In 2023, She was named in Canada's squad for their test against the Springbok women and for the Pacific Four Series.
 She started in Canada's 66–7 thrashing of South Africa in Madrid, Spain.
 She scored her sides first try in their Pacific Four match against the Black Ferns at Ottawa.

 In July 2025, she was named in the Canadian side to the Rugby World Cup in England.
 Shining at the 2025 Women’s Rugby World Cup, she was one of three nominees for and subsequently named World Rugby Player of the year at the 2025 Women’s Rugby World Cup.

+In May 2026, de Goede returned to action with Saracens for the first time since October 2025 after spending significant time playing with Canada internationally.